swagger-api/swagger-js/README.md

 -----------

-Please [fork the code](https://github.com/swagger-api/swagger-js) and help us improve swagger.js.
+Please [fork the code](https://github.com/swagger-api/swagger-js) and help us improve swagger-client.js.
 Send us a pull request and **we'll mail you a wordnik T-shirt!**

-Swagger.js use gulp for Node.js.
+swagger-js use gulp for Node.js.

 ```bash
 # Install the gulp client on the path